Triamec/FrequencyResponseAutomation/README.md

 This project is made and built with [Microsoft Visual Studio](https://visualstudio.microsoft.com/en/).

-In addition you need [TAM Software](https://www.triamec.com/en/tam-software-support.html) installation.
+In addition you need a [TAM Software](https://www.triamec.com/en/tam-software-support.html) installation.

 ## Run the *Frequency Response Automation* Application

 1. Open the `Frequency Response Automation.sln`.
-2. Open the `Frequency Response Automation.cs` (view code)
+2. Open the `Frequency Response Automation.cs` (view code).
 3. Set the name of the axis for `AxisName`.
 Double check it in the register *Axes[].Information.AxisName* using the *TAM System Explorer*.
-4. Adjust all parameters needed for the frequency response measurement like you would in the Frequency Response Tool within the *TAM System Explorer*
+4. Adjust all parameters needed for the frequency response measurement like you would in the Frequency Response Tool within the *TAM System Explorer*.
 ```csharp
         const int MeasurementFrequency = 100000; // [Hz]
         const int MinimumFrequency = 300; // [Hz]